Different Barcodes Types Explained – Formats, Examples, & More

 1D Barcodes

-Barcode examples / common use cases:
+1D barcode examples and common use cases:

-• Inventory management, including shipping and tracking
+• Inventory management, including shipping and tracking across the supply chain

-• Retail check-out
+• Retail check-out and POS systems

 2D Barcodes